Dash Between the Dates

-Not long ago, I was at a Bible study where the leader suggested that while a headstone shares the birth and death dates of the person, life is what happens in the dash between the dates.
+Some years ago, I was at a Bible study where the leader suggested that while a headstone shares the birth and death dates of the person, life is what happens in the dash between the dates.

 The art of good living and the quest to live longer surround us.
 Modern medicine lengthens life, heals innumerable diseases, and is now suggesting that babies born today may see a life expectancy of 150 years.
 But the truth is that no one really knows how many days a person will see on this earth.
-Recently, I heard of a friend whose great-great grandmother passed away at the age of 105, while another friend lost his college-aged daughter in a tragic car accident.
+I heard of a friend whose great-great grandmother passed away at the age of 105, while another friend lost his college-aged daughter in a tragic car accident.
 Still another friend has a baby clinging to life after an emergency delivery.
 In this life, we have no guarantees about our length of years.